Beee4life/acf-city-selector/README.md

 0.21
 * fixed error in verification on preview page + added page back
+* added option to select which fields to use

 0.20
 * removed a check on length state code which falsed on countries like France, Spain and Australia